-- Heat ghee in another small pan, fry cashews till golden, add raisins.
+- Heat ghee in another small pan.
+Fry cashews till golden, then add raisins.
 Stir till they swell and pour this to the rice payasam.

 - Set aside the nuts and raisins for garnish if desired.

-When cooled the payasam thickens, you can add more milk and on a low flame, heat up till it begins to bubble.
-Do not cook
+- You can also add more milk and heat up till it begins to bubble.
+Do not cook for longer.